-- · continue to commercialize DEXTENZA in the United States; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our product candidates; - · continue to pursue the clinical development of DEXTENZA for additional indications; - · continue clinical trials of our product candidates OTX-TIC and OTX-TKI; - conduct joint research and development under our strategic collaboration with Regeneron, for the development and potential commercialization of products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule, VEGF-targeting compounds to treat retinal diseases; - · continue the research and development of our other product candidates;
+- continue to commercialize DEXTENZA in the United States; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our products or product candidates; - continue to pursue the clinical development of DEXTENZA for additional indications; - continue ongoing clinical trials of our product candidates OTX-TKI, OTX-TIC, OTX-CSI and OTX-DED: - initiate planned Phase 2 clinical trials for our product candidates OTX-TKI and OTX-TIC; - conduct joint research and development under our strategic collaboration with Regeneron, for the development and potential commercialization of products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule, VEGF-targeting compounds to treat retinal diseases;

-- seek to identify and develop additional product candidates, including through additional preclinical development activities associated with our intracanalicular insert and back-of-the-eye programs and potential opportunities outside the field of ophthalmology; - seek marketing approvals for any of our product candidates that successfully complete clinical development; - scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and any corresponding growth in personnel; - renovate our new facility including research and development laboratories, manufacturing space and office space; - · maintain, expand and protect our intellectual property portfolio; - · expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - defend ourselves against legal proceedings; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - · continue to operate as a public company.
+- conduct research and development activities on, and seek regulatory approvals for, DEXTENZA and OTX-TIC in certain Asian countries pursuant to our license agreement and collaboration with AffaMed Therapeutics Limited, or AffaMed; - continue the research and development of our other product candidates; - seek to identify and develop additional product candidates, including through additional preclinical development activities associated with our front-of-the-eye and back-of-the-eye programs and potential opportunities outside the field of ophthalmology; - seek marketing approvals for any of our product candidates that successfully complete clinical development; - scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and any corresponding growth in personnel; - renovate our existing facilities including research and development laboratories, manufacturing space and office space; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - defend ourselves against legal proceedings; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - continue to operate as a public company.

-Based on our current plans and forecasted expenses, which includes estimates related to anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses, we believe that our existing cash and cash equivalents, as of December 31, 2019, together with the first quarter net proceeds through March 10, 2020 from sales of our common stock pursuant to the 2019 Sales Agreement discussed in Note 22 of our consolidated financial statements, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements into the first quarter of 2021.
+Based on our current plans and forecasted expenses, which includes estimates related to anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses, we believe that our existing cash and cash equivalents, as of December 31, 2020, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.

 Our future capital requirements will depend on many factors, including:

-- · our ability to successfully commercialize and sell DEXTENZA in the United States; - the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities; - the level of product sales from DEXTENZA and any additional products for which we obtain marketing approval in the future; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to DEXTENZA and any additional products for which we obtain marketing approval in the future; - the costs of expanding our facilities to accommodate our manufacturing needs and headcount; - the progress, costs and outcome of the clinical trials of our extended-delivery drug delivery product candidates, in particular DEXTENZA for additional indications, OTX-TIC for glaucoma and ocular hypertension, and OTX-TKI for wet AMD; - the progress and status of our collaboration with Regeneron, including any development costs for which we reimburse Regeneron, the potential exercise by Regeneron of its option for a license for the development and potential commercialization of products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule VEGF-targeting compounds, and our potential receipt of future milestone payments from Regeneron;
+- our ability to continue to commercialize and sell DEXTENZA in the United States; - the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities; - the level of product sales from DEXTENZA and any additional products for which we obtain marketing approval in the future; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to DEXTENZA and any additional products for which we obtain marketing approval in the future;